niharika6218/assignment2-gangineni/README.md

 | Italy | Good for tourism | 7 days |
 | Spain | Good for tourism | 10 days |
 | France | Good for tourism | 5 days |
+---
+# Pithy Quotes
+> “Gentlemen, you can't fight in here.
+This is the war room.”
+>> Dr. Strangelove

+> “Ned, I would love to stand here and talk with you—but I’m not going to.”
+>> Phil Connors